blocktrail/blocktrail-wallet/src/lib/pouchdb/CONTRIBUTING.md

 Dependencies
 --------------------------------------

-PouchDB needs the following to be able to build and test your build, if you haven't installed them then best to do do so now, we will wait.
+PouchDB needs the following to be able to build and test your build, if you haven't installed them then best to do so now, we will wait.

   * [Node.js](http://nodejs.org/)
   * [CouchDB](http://couchdb.apache.org/)

+CouchDB must be running and available at `http://localhost:5984`.
+If you can open that URL in a browser and see `"couchdb": "Welcome"`, then it's working.

+You'll also need to ensure that CORS is enabled on the CouchDB.
+You can easily do this by running `npm install -g add-cors-to-couchdb` and then `add-cors-to-couchdb`.

+**On Windows?** PouchDB's build and tests work on Windows, but you will have to follow [Microsoft's guidelines for Windows](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#environment-setup-and-configuration) to ensure you can install and compile native add-ons.
+Also, we recommend [Git Bash for Windows](https://git-scm.com/download/win) because our build relies on many Bash- and Unix-isms.
+Another option is [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

 Building PouchDB
 --------------------------------------

-All dependancies installed? great, now building PouchDB itself is a breeze:
+All dependencies installed?
+Great, now building PouchDB itself is a breeze:

     $ cd pouchdb
     $ npm install